1963 Togolese coup d'état: Ghana reaction

 Because of the poor relations between the country, Nkrumah and Ghana were suspected to be involved in the coup and assassination.
 The Nigerian Foreign Minister Jaja Wachuku suggested immediately after the coup that the event was "engineered, organized, and financed by somebody."
-Wachuku also made clear that Nigeria would intervene if Ghanan troops entered Togo in the crisis.
+Wachuku also made clear that Nigeria would intervene if Ghanaian troops entered Togo in the crisis.
 Other governments and the press similarly wondered whether Ghana had actively supported the coup.

 Ghana responded to the situation by denying any involvement in the coup or support in Antoine Meatchi return to Togo.
-The Ghanan ambassador to the United States stated: "The Ghanan government does not believe in assassination in solving differences.
+The Ghanaian ambassador to the United States stated: "The Ghanan government does not believe in assassination in solving differences.
 It is believed that the unfortunate incident was purely an internal affair.
 The government of Ghana is deeply concerned with attempts of a section of the United Press to link Ghana with the recent unfortunate event in Togo."

-The United States government made a statement that there was no clear evidence of Ghanan involvement in the coup attempt.
+The United States government made a statement that there was no clear evidence of Ghanaian involvement in the coup attempt.
 Nkrumah promised a delegation from the Republic of Dahomey that he would not interfere in the post-coup crisis.